We have a range of items that are popular that you may be interested in

 Please note each collection has a different notice period for access.
 If you are unsure which collection you wish to study, visit the pages about the collections to find out more.

-Appointments are available Monday to Friday and may be limited in length and number of objects it is possible to examine at one time.
-Four weeks’ notice is recommended, apart from the dress and textile collection, where requests should be made 8-10 weeks in advance.
+Appointments are available on Tuesday or Thursday for most collections.
+Other weekdays may be possible for our paintings, prints and drawings and dress and textile collections.
+Appointments may be limited in length and the number of objects it is possible to examine at one time.
+We recommend at least 4 weeks’ notice, for most collections.
 During busy periods please be aware that additional restrictions may apply, and in exceptional circumstances access withdrawn.
-Unfortunately the museum cannot provide research visits at short notice or without an appointment.

 Research visits to the Centre for Human Bioarchaeology are not currently possible, but osteological data for research will be accessible online as normal.